C++ Tricks

 - Same as output stream, there are error stream which is usually used for logging, it’s

-for logging - You can define keywords like
+cerrfor logging - You can define keywords like

-- In some online judges, there is a predefined
+#define LOCAL_PC, and use it#ifdef LOCAL_PCand put code then#endif - In some online judges, there is a predefined

 ONLINE_JUDGE